Jeep Wrangler SUV review

 MPG, running costs & CO2

 In almost every regard, the Wrangler prioritises its iconic design and ruggedness above efficiency and, as a result, fuel economy is poor.
-Until the next Land Rover Defender arrives, the Wrangler is also in a class of one as far as direct rivals go.
-Choose a Land Rover Discovery Sport and you might not be able to go quite as far off road, but it’ll be far cheaper to run, while a Toyota Land Cruiser is now thirstier than the Wrangler.
+Even with the arrival of the Land Rover Defender, the Wrangler is in a small class as far as direct rivals go.
+Choose a Land Rover Discovery Sport and you might not be able to go quite as far off road, but it’ll be far cheaper to run, while a Toyota Land Cruiser is even thirstier than the Wrangler.

-The Wrangler’s 2.2-litre four-cylinder diesel is fitted in a variety of fairly economical Alfa Romeos, Fiats and Jeeps, but here it can only manage around 30mpg, while emitting over 240g/km of CO2.
+If you’re buying used, the Wrangler’s formerly-available 2.2-litre four-cylinder diesel is fitted in a variety of fairly economical Alfa Romeos, Fiats and Jeeps, but here it can only manage around 30mpg, while emitting over 240g/km of CO2, largely because of the Wrangler's bluff aerodynamics.
 This places it firmly in the top Benefit-in-Kind (BiK) band for anyone who might fancy running a Wrangler as a company car.
-The tough Land Cruiser can manage 31.7mpg, while the family-friendly Discovery Sport returns up to 42mpg with four-wheel drive.
+The tough Land Cruiser can manage 31.7mpg, while the Defender returns up to 32.5mpg even with a larger 3.0-litre diesel engine.

-Every Wrangler costs £150 in annual road tax because it costs more than £40,000 (including options), it incurs a surcharge of £325 in years two to six, for a £475 bill during this period.
+Every Wrangler costs the standard rate in annual road tax and because it costs more than £40,000 (including options), it incurs a hefty surcharge in years two to six, for a total of over £500 a year during this period.

 Like all Jeeps, the Wrangler comes with a five-year/75,000-mile warranty.
 It’s part of a campaign called ‘5-3-5’, so named because customers get a five-year warranty, a three-year servicing programme and five years of roadside assistance.
 This gives the Jeep’s warranty an edge over the three years offered for rivals from Volkswagen, Audi, BMW and Mercedes.
 Hyundai matches Jeep’s five-year warranty (but with no mileage cap) and Kia provides an industry-leading seven years of cover.